nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 # Quickstart deployment

+The username for the deployed VMs is `localadmin`

+The passwords are stored in a keyvault deployed to the same resource group.

 ### Task 1: Start Deployment

 1. Click Deploy to Azure button above and supply the signed-in user ID from step 2.